PatrickKyei/PatrickKyei.github.io/_posts/Public/2024-09-07-how-to-get-out-of-the-rut-change-your-life-with-three-habits.md

 • Atomic Habits
 • Second Brain

 I know that CHANGE takes time.
-It will take you some time to adapt to this lifestyle but you put in the effort.
+It will take you some time to adapt to this lifestyle but you must put in the effort.

 Meaningful change does not require radical change.